ibm-cloud-docs/pattern-pvs-aix-resiliency/overview.md

 • It can support out-of-region disaster recovery.

-The PowerVS resiliency pattern is intended to:
+The {{site.data.keyword.powerSysShort}} resiliency pattern is intended to:

-• Accelerate and simplify solution design by providing a standard IBM Cloud deployment architecture reference following the IBM Architecture Design Framework.
+• Accelerate and simplify solution design by providing a standard {{site.data.keyword.cloud_notm}} deployment architecture reference following the IBM Architecture Design Framework.

 • Provide a prescriptive, end-to-end enterprise-class solution design, with diagrams, component architecture decisions along with rationale for cloud component selection for a resilient architecture.